Data-Driven Constitutive Relation Reveals Scaling Law for Hydrodynamic Transport Coefficients: Calculating the density fluctuation spectra

+The above linear system governs the correlations of density with density, velocity, and temperature.
+However, the initial conditions for the linear system are required to determine the correlations completely.

+The initial conditions of \eqref{AP_Non-dim Macroscopic Equations 2} describe the two-point correlations of densities, velocities, and temperatures between two simultaneous locations separated by distance $x$ at $t=0$.
+Such correlation vanishes if the distance $x$ is non-zero since changes in one place require time to propagate to another.
+Therefore initial conditions should be delta function $\delta(x)$ multiplied by some amplitude constants.
+These amplitude constants could be determined by the fluctuation theory in statistical mechanics.
+The initial condition for $ \left< {\rho}^2 \right>(0, x)$ could be deduced from \cite[Eq 88.2]{Landau1980indp} with non-dimensionalization and DSMC's Monte Carlo effects considered.
+As for $ \left< {\rho v} \right>$ and $\left< {\rho T} \right>$, they vanishes at $t=0$ since fluctuations of density $\rho$, velocity $v$, and temperature $T$ are statistically independent \cite{Landau1980indp, Landau1980ipt}.
+Therefore we have

-Where the $m$ is the molecule mass, and the $N_{eff}$ is the effective number of molecules per particle used in the DSMC simulation, to take the Monte Carlo fluctuation into account.
-The integration by part will also give terms such as $\left< {\rho}{v} \right>_{k}$ and $\left< {\rho}{T} \right>_{k}$.
-However, it is known that they vanish according to fluctuation theory.
+in which $m$ is the mass of gas molecule, $N_{eff}$ is the effective number of molecules per particle used in the DSMC simulation taking its Monte Carlo fluctuation into account, $\rho_0$ is the equilibrium gas density, $L$ is the reference length scale used in the non-dimensionalization.

+To solve the linear system \eqref{AP_Non-dim Macroscopic Equations 2}, we take the Fourier transform on the spacial coordinate and the one sided Fourier transformation on the temporal coordinate.
+With the help of the constitutive relation \eqref{AP_The Linear Model on Derivatives: stress_and_flux, Fourier rescale} we obtain